croqaz/a-extractor/README.md

 - **the date** when the article was written
 - and of course, the article text, as clean as possible

-This project is designed to be used with [Clean-Mark](https://github.com/croqaz/clean-mark) and the [Clean-Mark-GUI](https://github.com/croqaz/clean-mark-gui), but you can use it however you want.
+This project is designed to be used with [Clean-Mark](https://github.com/croqaz/clean-mark), but you can use it however you want.

 <div id="marker" markdown="1">